Lambrini Girls, Fcukers and NewDad join the Dot to Dot Festival bill as 30 first wave acts are announced

 He said: “We are proud to continue to bring festival-goers in Nottingham the very best in emerging talent from across the UK and beyond.
 Dot To Dot Festival’s ethos is to give the freshest acts with huge potential a platform, and I am delighted to once again do that in 2026.”

-This exciting first wave of names is the beginning of another edition of Dot To Dot Festival.
-Super Early Bird and Early Bird tickets are now SOLD OUT – with Second Release tickets on sale now for just £30 (plus booking fees).
+Dot To Dot Festival.
+Super Early Bird and Early Bird tickets are now SOLD OUT – but Second Release tickets are on sale now for just £30 (plus booking fees).

 Subscribe to the daily STUCK IN THE MIDDLE newsletter